GodotSteam/GodotSteam-Docs/docs/issues/mac_issues.md

+---
+title: Mac Issues
+description: A list of common Mac issues you may run into.
+icon: simple/apple
+---

 # Issues - Mac Platform

 There are issues some users might run into on macOS when using Godot and GodotSteam.